 The center, which amounted to an enlargement of a less extensive nursing research enterprise at HRSA. has been granted a sizable budget for a new activity in these times of stringency.
 In fiscal 1987, the center will spend about \$25 million in grants for research and training Ada Sue Hinshaw, who was a professor and director of research at the University of Arizona's College of Nursing, became the new center's first director on June 7.
 Madigan, the ranking Republican on the House Energy and Commerce Subcommittee on Health and the Environment, championed the cause of the nursing research center.
 Although the NIH initially regarded the new research center as detracting from its overriding mission in biomedical research.
-NIH Director James B. Wyngaarden, in response to a question asked by Representative Carl D. Purcell R-Mich), testified on March 17 before the House Appropriations Subcommittee on the Departments of Labor, Health and Human Services, Education and Related Agencies that the NIH's institute directors and leadership now support the activity.
+NIH Director James B. Wyngaarden, in response to a question asked by Representative Carl D. Purcell (R-Mich), testified on March 17 before the House Appropriations Subcommittee on the Departments of Labor, Health and Human Services, Education and Related Agencies that the NIH's institute directors and leadership now support the activity.
 "Oh yes, once the decision was made, everybody has gotten behind it," Wyngaarden said.
 Creation of the research center was perhaps the one legislative initiative in recent years that has been embraced by all of the nursing profession's countless factions.

-Before Hinshaw's arrival.
-Dons H. Merritt served as acting director.
-Appearing on March 17 before the same.
-House appropriations panel, Merritt defined nursing research as "a scientific study which provides the rationale for effective nursing practice in the home, in the hospital, in the community and in the work-place.
-It crosses the life span from the fetus to the octogenarian."
-Merritt said the center would give priority to investigator-initiated research in new and emerging highpriority areas support of health-promoting behaviors emphasis in cleases presention, the care of an aging population, coping with intercents effects secondary to necessary and life-taking thraspies defendative measures of providing nutring interventions for patients.

-and families of individuals with AIDS or quared immunorleholeness more nie and A sheimer's disease and the ethics of decision make ing in therapeutic choices
+Before Hinshaw's arrival, Dons H. Merritt served as acting director.
+Appearing on March 17 before the same House appropriations panel, Merritt defined nursing research as "a scientific study which provides the rationale for effective nursing practice in the home, in the hospital, in the community and in the workplace.
+It crosses the life span from the fetus to the otogenarian."
+Merrit said the center would give promits to investigator-initiated research in new and emerging highpromits areas support of health-promoting behaviors emphasis on loware prevention, the care of an aging population, coping with internetise measures of providing nursing interventions for patients and tamilies of individuals with ALDN accounted immunorleft ency is pute n.e. and A abeimer's disease and the ethics of decisi in making in therapelitis choices

-In recent years, as the administration has remained steadfastly opposed to federal support for education in the health professions and as nursing has sought to expand its domain through the creation of independent practices and direct reimbursement, the nursing lobby has devoted more of its energies (but still far less than do hospitals and physicians; to developing more binding ties to Medicare.
-Sursing has becume more sensitive to the program's vast influence on the profession and hospital operations, because of the effects of Medicare's new hospital-payment scheme and because of the proposal by the administration in its fiscal 1988 budget to eliminate (at a projected savings of \$310 million) Medicare's support of clinicaleducation programs in nursing and allied health professions
+In recent years, as the administration has remained steadtastly opposed to federal support for education in the health professions and as nursing has sought to expand its domain through the creation of inde pendent practices and direct reimbursement, the nursing lobby has devoted more of its energies (but still lar less than do hospitals and physicians) to developing more binding ties to Medicare.
+Nursing has become more sensitive to the program's vast influence on the profession and hospital operations, because of the effects of Medicare's new hospital-payment scheme and because of the proposal by the administration in its fiscal 1988 budget to eliminate tat a projected savings (it \$310 million) Medicate's support of clinicaleducation programs in nursing and allied health professions